Actindo-AG/Documentation/Core1Platform/UsingDocumentation/04_GeneralUITerminology.md

 **Navigation menu**

 The navigation menu is the main side menu in the *Actindo Core1 Platform*.
-It contains all modules, the Actindo dashboard, and the Account/Sandbox selection.
+It contains all modules, the Actindo Dashboard, and the Account/Sandbox selection.
 Each element of the menu is called menu entry in the documentation.

 **Workspace**